-First off you’re probably wondering why naming your boat is so important.
+First off, you’re probably wondering why naming your boat is so important.
 Every historical ship you’ve ever heard of has a name of some kind.
 Whether it’s the “SS Minnow” or the “Titanic” or the “Niña” the “Pinta” and the “Santa Maria,” the name gives personality.
 Your boat may not be a world-class ocean liner, but a name will still serve your time on the water well.

 As with naming anything, it’s important to be original.
-This is your boat so the name should reflect something that is uniquely you.
+This is your boat, so the name should reflect something that is uniquely yours.
 There are plenty of boats cruising around with names like “Seas the Day” or “Serenity” or anything like that.
 While those puns are clever, they’ve been used to the point of being cliche.
 Take a leap, think outside of the box, and be really clever!

 Give It Some Personality

 In addition to originality, the thing that makes a classic boat name is a bit of added humor.
 Something to evoke a chuckle from passers-by while avoiding the common cliches.
-Sounds difficult right?
+Sounds difficult, right?
 It doesn’t necessarily have to be.
-Everyone has their own sense of humor so maybe the name is an inside joke between your friends or family or the ones who will be on the boat the most.
+Everyone has their own sense of humor, so maybe the name is an inside joke between your friends or family or the ones who will be on the boat the most.
 Keep it simple.

 For some added flair, you can add lights, graphics, fancy fonts, or various other embellishments to your boat name.
-As the saying goes a picture is worth a thousand words, so whatever you add to the title should add to the story the name tells.
+As the saying goes, a picture is worth a thousand words, so whatever you add to the title should add to the story the name tells.